 overnight.
 The Camp Coordinator and Director are also on-call overnight.

 The Auraria Campus Police Department is available on-campus at all times.
-The health section on the in your electronic Welcome Packet will detail our procedures for medical emergencies.
+The health section on your electronic Welcome Packet will detail our procedures for medical emergencies.

 aren't able to offer funding to help out-of-state students with travel